Power and Predictive Dialing Modes

 Note: If Manual dispositions in callbacks (below on this interface) is checked, then Retry callbacks (sec) becomes inactive, since this setting allows agents to assign a disposition and set a new callback themselves.

 Max. attempts per record: Sets a maximum number of attempts a record’s phone numbers will be called.
 In other words, when the dialer starts calling phone numbers as described in the Importance and Sequentially procedures, the system stops calling a given record once the number of calling any of its phone numbers reaches the number entered here.
-Default value is “-”, which means there is no limitation for the record.
+Default value is “-”, which means that the dialer considers the max. attempt value set for each phone field and there is no max limit set for the entire record in that case.

 Min. retry time (s): Sets a minimum amount of time between each consecutive attempt to connect to a customer number if a call is allocated a Busy, Unavailable or Temporary not available disposition.
 This does not apply to records that have been saved with Dropped, Callback or Shared callback dispositions.